 Human Concerns Overview

-The purpose of the SFB Human Concerns ministries is to discern the needs of persons in the parish and wider community, especially the poor, and identify resources to meet those needs enlisting the active cooperation of parishioners.
+The purpose of the St. Francis Borgia Human Concerns ministries is to discern the needs of persons in the parish and wider community, especially the poor, and identify resources to meet those needs enlisting the active cooperation of parishioners.
 The goal is to fulfill the justice dimensions of scripture and our church tradition, acknowledging that every Christian is called to service and to work for justice, including Respect Life efforts.
 The scope is twofold: to meet immediate needs and to work for changes in the structures of society that are oppressive.
 Those involved in the human concerns ministries work with parishioners, community groups and other parishes to help solve related problems.
 They keep parishioners aware of issues relating to justice, peace, hunger, the homeless, etc. on local, national and international levels so that appropriate Christian action on such issues can be determined.

 Human Concerns Committee